 Here’s an article by Learning and Yearning containing more ideas of ways to use mint!

-In short, mint is easy to grow and easy to use in many delightful ways; in fact, it’s hard to do much wrong with it since just the smell will set you dreaming of long, cool naps in the shade.
-Do you have a favorite way to use mint?
+In short, this herb is easy to grow and easy to use in many delightful ways.
+In fact, it’s hard to do much wrong with it since just the smell will set you dreaming of long, cool naps in the shade.
+Do you have a favorite way to use this herb?
 Feel free to let us know!